Jarrell28/reading-notes/class34/README.md

 - **provider** - a component that as it's names suggests provides the state to its children.
 [Resource](https://www.loginradius.com/blog/async/react-context-api/)
 - **consumer** -  a component that consumes and uses the state.
 [Resource](https://www.loginradius.com/blog/async/react-context-api/)

-## Preview

-1. Which 3 things had you heard about previously and now have better clarity on?
-Context API

-2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
-Context API, Redux, Reducers

-3. What are you most excited about trying to implement or see how it works?
-Implementing Context API